 ONDA was established in July 1990 under parliamentary law 14–89.
 Prior to then, Morocco's airports were administered by the Moroccan Ministry of transport.
 One year later, ONDA inaugurated Al Massira Airport in Agadir.
-On 15 September 2003, Abdelhanine Benallou, was nominated as new general manager of ONDA.
+On 15 September 2003, Abdelhanine Benallou was nominated as the new general manager of ONDA.

 Serious airport related accidents

-Although Morocco has its share in aircraft accidents, the number of serious incidents with fatalities directly related to an airport (approach, take-off or on ground accidents) are very low.
+Although Morocco has its share in aircraft accidents, the number of serious incidents with fatalities directly related to an airport (approach, take-off or on ground accidents) is very low.
 The total number of accidents with fatalities in Morocco is 19, resulting in 792 deaths.[1]
-The same numbers for events directly related to airports are 5 resp.
-171.[2]
-The majority of the airport related incidents are long ago, the last incident in 1986.
+The same numbers for events directly related to airports are 5 and 171, respectively.[2]
+The majority of the airport related incidents happened long ago, with the last incident occurring in 1986.

 Milestones

-Menara Airport in Marrakech celebrated the arrival of the two millionth passenger on 23 November 2005.
+Menara Airport in Marrakech celebrated the arrival of its two millionth passenger on 23 November 2005.

 Salon Convives de Marque